RExDlol/sorenSTD/README.md

 # How to use

-Head over the "**Wiki**" tab! it has all the info you'll need to use it!
+Head over the "**Wiki**" tab (not finished yet...)! it has all the info you'll need to use it!
 I made it easy to use!
 The syntax is a little different: i LOVE c++ and i don't love library conflicts by functions and this type of thing, so all of the modules are encapsulated in "namespaces", like `Input.bind_key()`;